 Researchers need to make sure a test actually works.
 If you look up a given test on Google Scholar, there will typically be multiple papers from different researchers addressing the validity of a given test.
 A few of the things they’re looking for are:

 - validity: If a test claims to measure self-esteem, is it actually measuring that?
 Is it able to differentiate between similar constructs, like self-esteem vs. self-confidence?

 - reliability: If you’re giving someone a personality test, and you give them the same test a week later and a week after that, the scores should be pretty darn similar, i.e. there should be test-retest reliability.

 - norms: Tests scores don’t mean much until you have something to compare it to.
 If you’re testing people for narcissism, deciding where to draw the line between someone who’s arrogant and someone who’s narcissistic comes from giving the test to a bunch of people and establishing normative scores.

 Some tests are commercially owned, and are sold through a testing company.
 Pearson Assessments is a large testing company, and it has the results to quite a few tests.
 The Minnesota Multiphasic Personality Inventory (MMPI-2) is one example; it’s useful in clinical and forensic settings.
 Since the results have important implications and interpretation is more complex than just crunching numbers, PhD or similar credentials are required in order to purchase a test kit.
 The MMPI02 test listing linked to above includes some of the details of the norms, including the size, gender, and ages of the population used as a normative sample.

-The Myers Briggs Type Indicator (MBTI), the popular 4-letter code personality type system, is a commercial test, although it’s not a validated test that’s used for research or clinical purposes.
+The Myers Briggs Type Indicator (MBTI), the popular 4-letter code personality type system, is a commercial test, although it’s a pop psychology test rather than a validated test that’s used for research or clinical purposes.
 The assorted MBTI-related tests that you can take for free online are just an approximation.